BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Design and Mechanical Tests

 where $K$ or $Z$ are a constant depending on the location of interest of the plate ($K$ = 0.662, $Z = 0.423$ for the center), $R$ is the radius of the plate, $E$ is the flexural modulus (assumed equal to the elastic modulus in most material), $\Delta P$ is the pressure difference (equal to one atmosphere), and $h$ is the thickness of the material, all in SI units \citep{TimoshenkoStephen1959Topa}.

 The ratio of the window’s ultimate tensile strength to the predicted stress is the safety factor.
 We can iterate on the window thickness to achieve a desired safety factor, which we set to be at least three.
 Section \ref{sec:hydro_stat} presents a detailed motivation for this choice.
 One way to compare the polyethylene window materials is to calculate the thickness required for each polyethylene window material to reach the required safety factor, using the reported material properties in Table \ref{tab:strength} and Equation \ref{eq:max_stress}.
-These minimum safe thicknesses are reported in Table \ref{tab:strength}; the thickness for a safety factor of three in Table \ref{tab:strength} is calculated using the lower value of ultimate tensile strength.
+We use the lower value in the range of reported ultimate tensile strengths for a given material to determine the minimum safe thickness reported in Table \ref{tab:strength}.
 Both bulk polyethylenes have similar lower limits on the ultimate tensile strength and therefore require an order of magnitude thicker material to achieve the same safety factor as the HMPE window.

 It is important to note that these deflection, stress, and strain calculations use the full thickness of the laminate even though a significant fraction of the thickness is taken up by the much weaker LDPE.
-As such, the safety factor thicknesses reported in Table 1 are a lower limit.
-To confirm that the thin laminate windows have an appropriately high margin, we conducted an empirical test of the laminate's strength, under the clamping boundary conditions that a deployed window would experience, which we discuss in the next section.
+As such, the safety factor thicknesses reported in Table \ref{tab:strength} are a lower limit.
+Previously, we reported the strength of laminates using the HMPE fiber cross section \citep{Barkats2018}.
+We find that recent laminates have the same high ultimate tensile strength (at or above 3 GPa) when normalizing tensile results to the fiber cross section, which indicates that the lamination process does not reduce the HMPE's strength.
+To confirm that the thin laminate windows have an appropriately high margin to their ultimate strength, we conducted an empirical test of the laminate's strength, under the clamping boundary conditions that a deployed window would experience, which we discuss in the next section.